 A naive young maid was seduced, told a lie and abandoned in a pregnant state.

-Basement restaurant also has a affable entity; a former guest.
+The basement restaurant also has an affable entity, a former guest.

-17 Hundred 90 Restaurant and Inn is the oldest hotel in Savannah, built in 1820 to be a boarding house by a Virginia planner, Steele White, who was killed in a riding accident even before this building was finished.
+17 Hundred 90 Restaurant and Inn is the oldest hotel in Savannah, built in 1820 to be a boarding house by a Virginia planner, Steele White, who was killed in a riding accident even before the building was finished.
 Sometime in its history it turned from a boarding house into a hotel, with the name 17 Hundred 90 in its title.
 The year 1790 must have been a better year than 1820!
-The year 1820 wasn’t used in its name because this year was disastrous for Savannah.
-A terrible fire ate up 2/3rds of the city, and a yellow fever epidemic killed a lot of people as well, wiping out whole families.
-There was a little graveyard down the street which had whole clans buried there.
+The year 1820 wasn’t used in the Inn’s name because it was disastrous for Savannah.
+A terrible fire ate up two-thirds of the city, and a yellow fever epidemic killed many people as well, wiping out whole families.
+There was a little graveyard down the street from the Inn with whole clans buried there.

-The original federal style 17 Hundred 90 Restaurant and Inn building offers great food in its upscale restaurant and tavern located in the basement, while the hotel B & B rooms are located in the upper floors.
-This dining room and tavern has a rustic, wooden decor of a 1820s tavern.
-“The dining room is done up to almost resemble a trading vessel of yore, and the charming bar in the rear is the stuff of crusty sea captains.” travel.yahoo.com
+The original federal style 17 Hundred 90 Restaurant and Inn building offers great food in its upscale restaurant and tavern (located in the basement), while the hotel B & B rooms are located in the upper floors.
+The dining room and tavern has a rustic, wooden decor of an 1820s tavern.
+According to a review on travel.yahoo.com: “The dining room is done up to almost resemble a trading vessel of yore, and the charming bar in the rear is the stuff of crusty sea captains.”

-Ghost tours make a nightly stop here in the tavern for a drink, as they hear about the main entity who resides here, mainly on the second floor.
+Ghost tours make a nightly stop here for a drink, telling the tale of the resident entity who has been seen here, mainly on the second floor.

-We stayed here on our cross country road trip of 2006.
-We were able to spend the night in the original building, in haunted room 204, which just happened to be vacant that night.
-The people who were in this room the night before left in the middle of the night, finding out that having a threesome with a ghost cans be scary and not what they expected.
+Tom and I stayed here on our cross country road trip in 2006.
+We were able to spend the night in the original building, in a haunted room, #204, which just happened to be vacant that night.
+The previous occupants left in the middle of the night, before they found out that having a threesome with a ghost can be scary and not what they expected.

-After checking in, we climbed up an interestingly old staircase which starts in the middle of the first floor, against the wall up to the second floor.
-There is a hallway which runs underneath some windows which leads to room 204.
-There is a life-size female mannequin dressed in the 1800s dress which is looking out the window to the entertainment of the nightly ghost tours who walk through the neighborhood.
-Some guests like to scare the tours who stop in front of this building, by making her move, according to the log found on the table next to the bed.
-Room 204 has a fireplace, some lovely reproductions of 1800s furniture and a nice view of the street below.
+After checking in, we climbed up an interesting old staircase which starts in the middle of the first floor, against the wall, leading up to the second floor.
+A hallway runs underneath some windows, which leads to room 204.
+A life-size female mannequin dressed in 1800s dress attire looks out the window, no doubt to the entertainment of the nightly ghost tourists who walk through the neighborhood.
+Some guests like to scare sightseers by making the mannequin move, according to the log on the table next to the bed.
+Room 204 has a fireplace, some lovely reproductions of 1800s furniture, and a nice view of the street below.